Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
+We’ve lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
 The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
-So before you buy or sell Hebei Construction Group Corporation Limited (HKG:1727), you may well want to know whether insiders have been buying or selling.
+So shareholders might well want to know whether insiders have been buying or selling shares in Hebei Construction Group Corporation Limited (HKG:1727).

 The Last 12 Months Of Insider Transactions At Hebei Construction Group

 Over the last year, we can see that the biggest insider sale was by Xu Wang for HK$68m worth of shares, at about HK$4.85 per share.
 So what is clear is that an insider saw fit to sell at around the current price of HK$4.40.
 While their view may have changed since the sale, this is not a particularly positive fact.
 We generally tread carefully if insiders have been selling on market, even if they sold slightly above the current price.

 In the last twelve months insiders netted HK$299m for 69.60m shares sold.
 All up, insiders sold more shares in Hebei Construction Group than they bought, over the last year.
 The average sell price was around CN¥4.30.
 It’s not particularly great to see insiders were selling shares around current prices.
 But we don’t put too much weight on the insider selling, since sellers could have personal reasons.
 You can see a visual depiction of insider transactions (by individuals) over the last 12 months, below.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

 For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.

 Insiders at Hebei Construction Group Have Sold Stock Recently